asika32764/sms-coding-standard/CSS.md

 ### BEM Methodology
 #### Introduction
 BEM - meaning blocks, elements and modifiers - is a front-end naming methodologies introduced by Yandex [2].
 The architecture allows you maintaining your project with more flexibility and mantainability in a schematic manner.
+The point of OOCSS is to tell other developers what piece of markup is doing by looking its name.
+You can easily understand the relationship of a child element and its precedent block.

 #### Blocks
-A block was a part of a page design or layout whose specific and unique meaning was defined either semantically or visually [8].
+Block was a part of a page design or layout whose specific and unique meaning was defined either semantically or visually [8].
 Block is a visual and functional component of the interface.
 It is reusable and should be independently existed.

 For example, Menu Block, Logo Block, Search Block, Auth Block.